 Ironton is a somewhat small city located in the state of Ohio.
 With a population of 10,532 people and six constituent neighborhoods, Ironton is the 164th largest community in Ohio.

-Ironton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Ironton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ironton are a mix of both white- and blue-collar jobs.
 Overall, Ironton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Ironton who work in office and administrative support (12.97%), sales jobs (12.32%), and healthcare (10.12%).

 Being a small city, Ironton does not have a public transit system used by locals to get to and from work.